 Since June 7, 2017, a group of protesters near the town of Casillas has blocked the primary highway that connects Guatemala City to San Rafael Las Flores and the Escobal mine that we recently acquired.
 Operations were reduced between June 8 and June 19, 2017 to conserve fuel, and on July 5, 2017, were ultimately ceased following the Supreme Court's provisional decision to suspend the Escobal mining license while the case against the Guatemala MEM was heard on the merits.
 A second roadblock was initiated in 2018 near the community of Mataquescuintla.
-While we have been taking steps to regain trust and repair relationships, there is no guarantee that a positive resolution will be reached.
+The attendance at both roadblocks reduced during 2020 and access to the mine was less restricted.
+The attendance at both roadblocks was reduced during 2020 and access to the mine was less restricted.
+However, while we continue our efforts to regain trust and repair relationships, there is no guarantee that a positive resolution will be reached to have the roadblocks removed permanently to maintain free access to the mine.